“Art is a lie that makes us realize the truth. – Pablo Picasso”.

 “I am sorry to hear that.”
 Amelia could see he looked sad.

 “It’s okay, been a while.
 Time heals” Diego said drawing a long breath.
 Amelia could feel an awkward silence creeping in and wondered if she had brought up a sensitive subject.

 “So..you think I am hot?”
 Diego asked feigning to look serious but his mischevious smile gave him away.

 “Noo…” Amelia laughed.
 “Or maybe yes, don’t be so smug!”
 Diego chuckled.
 “Maybe I could read your work sometime.”

 “Really?
 I could use some feedback.
 You should come by Viena sometime.
 I am usually there in the evenings after wrapping up the tour.”

 They went back inside when Diego finished his smoke.
 Inside, Clarence was strumming his guitar and playing a Christmas song.
 Marty was standing next to him and playing a Tambourine.
 Some others had formed a circle around them and were singing along with him.
 There were couples who had started dancing by the bar.
 There was happiness in the air similar to what it was like when the band was performing at the café.
-Amelia and Diego joined others and the night turned into early morning before they all went back to their homes.
-This was definitely a night that Amelia would always remember.
+Amelia and Diego joined others and the night turned into an early morning before they all went back to their homes.
+This was definitely a night that Amelia would remember.

 Chapter 3 -The Rose period